 - Lost ability to earn and support your family

-At Wingate, Russotti, Shapiro & Halperin, LLP, we have over 50 years of experience protecting the rights of construction accident victims.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have well over 50 years of experience protecting the rights of construction accident victims.
 We develop each case as if it will proceed to trial and thoroughly investigate all factors related to the accident.
-We are dedicated, experienced trial lawyers, and will seek justice for you, whether through negotiating a fair settlement or convincing a jury at trial.
+We are dedicated, experienced trial lawyers, and we will seek justice for you, whether by negotiating a fair settlement or convincing a jury at trial.

 If we take on your case, you can be confident that you are represented by a team of the top construction accident attorneys in New York City.
 Call us today at (212) 986-7353 to schedule a FREE consultation.